-- i.
-75% attendance is a standard for each seminar component for CNRC appointees.
+- 75% attendance is a standard for each seminar component for CNRC appointees.
 Throughout the fellowship calendar year (Fall-Spring), attendance is recorded at every event and filed.
 Each fellow's attendance record plays a large factor in the likelihood of program-funding extension, renewal, and future funding. - ii.
 Fellows are encouraged to check on their attendance status with the postdoc coordinator throughout the semester. - i.
 For the journal club, the fellow should review one or more recent (within the last year) important publication(s) related to his/her area of research.
 See below for details. - j.
 Fellows will invite the mentor and committee members to all of their presentations at the CNRC. - k.
-Fellows will attend periodic meetings with the Program Director and staff. - I. Fellows are welcome to attend the seminars/lectures/rounds of any department at BCM or other institution within the Texas Medical Center. - m.
-With appropriate advance arrangements, fellows may enroll in any of the courses offered by the Graduate School of BCM. - n.
+Fellows will attend periodic meetings with the Program Director and staff. - I. Fellows are required to complete the Responsible Conduct of Research (RCR) training for postdocs offered by the BCM Graduate School of Biomedical Sciences.
+RCR training must be completed every 4 years while holding postdoctoral status and it is recommended that postdocs complete the training in the first year of their postdoctoral training.
+The training provides reinforcement of the practice of scientific investigation with integrity, and involves the awareness and application of established professional norms and ethical principles in the performance of all activities related to scientific research.
+The RCR training typically takes place via 4 afternoon training modules.
+Preregistration is required.
+Postdocs will receive a certification of completion that should be filed with the CNRC Postdoc Program Coordinator. - m.
+Fellows are welcome to attend the seminars/lectures/rounds of any department at BCM or other institution within the Texas Medical Center. - n.
+With appropriate advance arrangements, fellows may enroll in any of the courses offered by the Graduate School of BCM. - o.
 Clinical subspecialty fellows who choose to do research at the CNRC under the direction of a CNRC faculty member, using the CNRC space and resources, are considered to be research fellows in this program.
 They are required to complete the BCM application (described below) for them to gain access to the building.
 As CNRC postdoctoral fellows, they are expected to participate in all aspects of the program.
 Presumably, they will already have a research committee in place, but the assessment of their progress must be made not only by their Clinical Program Director but also by the CNRC fellowship committee.
 We recognize that some may have conflicting conference times or other obligations to their primary clinical training program.
 When these arise, they must be discussed with the director of the CNRC fellowship program and an attempt at some reasonable compromise will be made.